-• Umpqua Hot Springs is situated on a cliff perch above the river canyon
+• Umpqua Hot Springs sits perched on a cliff overlooking a stunning river canyon

-Umpqua Hot Springs is one of the many geothermal mineral springs of the Cascade Mountains, yet it is one of the most beautiful.
-The hot springs pools are situated on the cliff perch, facing a canyon of the North Umpqua River.
+Umpqua Hot Springs is one of the many geothermal mineral springs in the Cascade Mountains, and it is widely considered one of the most beautiful.
+The hot spring pools are perched on a cliff, offering stunning views of the North Umpqua River canyon.

-Natural mineral water emerges from an active fault at a temperature up to 115 degrees.
-Slightly acidic geothermal water with a high mineral concentration (8,000 ppm), builds the colorful travertine deposits.
+The natural mineral water emerges from an active fault at a temperature of up to 115°F. This slightly acidic geothermal water, with a high mineral concentration (8,000 ppm), creates the colorful travertine deposits that make the springs so unique.

 Video